 \subsection{Performance Comparator}

-The job of the Performance Comparator in VERITAS is to decide whether or not DeepRx needs to be retrained.
-It compares the bit probabilities generated by TradRx and DeepRx to determine which receiver is generating lower BER, and initiates a retraining process only if DeepRx gives lower BER.
-Obviously, this comparison happens using predicted bit probabilities without involving true bit labels.
-The Performance Comparator is able to operate on probabilities associated with encoded as well as unencoded bits, which obviates the need to include a costly decoding operation in VERITAS.
+The job of the Performance Comparator in VERITAS is to decide if the AI-native receiver (e.g., DeepRx) needs to be retrained.
+It compares the bit probabilities generated by TradRx and DeepRx to determine the receiver with higher BER, and initiates a retraining process only if DeepRx yields higher BER.
+Obviously, this comparison happens using predicted bit probabilities without actual BER calculation or access to true bit labels.
+The Performance Comparator is able to operate on probabilities associated with encoded as well as uncoded bits, which obviates the need to include a costly decoding operation within VERITAS.

-As soon as the Performance Comparator is activated by the Monitor, it triggers the TradRx and runs it in parallel to DeepRx to decode the same received 5G radio frames for a specific time duration.
-We collect the softbits (LLRs) out of both receivers in this time duration, and convert them to bit probabilities.
-Bit probability $P$ is calculated using its corresponding LLR through (\ref{eq:llr}).
+As soon as the Performance Comparator is activated by the Monitor, it triggers TradRx and runs it in parallel to DeepRx to decode the same received 5G radio frames for a specific time duration.
+We collect the softbits (i.e., LLRs) out of both receivers in this time duration, and convert them to bit probabilities.
+Bit probability $P$ is calculated using its corresponding LLR through \eqref{eq:llr}.

 In the hard decoding method, if $P$ is less than or equal to 0.5 the bit is translated to logical `0', and if $P$ is greater than 0.5 the bit is translated to logical `1'.
 Since the same received 5G radio frames are passed through DeepRx and TradRx, ideally the same bit probabilities should be generated by both receivers.
 However, we discover that in practice this is not the case.
-We find bit probabilities of TradRx and DeepRx to be different for the same test set, and even more, we find these probabilities to be related to each receiver's BER.
-We derive an empirical method based on our findings that is inspired by histogram binning approach~\cite{calibration}, which is a basic scheme for calibrating NN predicted probabilities.
-In our approach we only use the ``binning'' concept without performing any sort of calibration or modification to the NN bit probabilities.
-We describe the proposed method in the following.
+We find bit probabilities of TradRx and DeepRx to be different for the same radio frames, and even more, we find these probabilities to be related to each receiver's BER.
+Based on our findings, we derive an empirical method that is inspired by histogram binning approach~\cite{calibration}, which is a basic scheme for calibrating NN predicted probabilities.
+We note that we only leverage the ``binning'' concept without performing any sort of calibration or modification on DeepRx bit probabilities.
+We detail the proposed method in the following.

-We note that each bit probability is a value between 0 and 1.
-We break the range of 0 to 1 to 10 chunks, creating 10 bins indexed with $b$ that are associated with non-overlapping ranges, as in (\ref{eq:bin}).